(i) Sophie – Ties cut

 “You can’t just do this to me.
 I love you.
 I’ve done everything for you but that’s not enough.
 I’m not good enough am I?
 I’ll kill myself if you leave me.”

 He didn’t move so I got out of the car, walked round, opened the passenger door, grabbed his arm and pulled him out.
-He was still blubbing like a baby.
+He was still blabbing like a baby.
 I couldn’t believe it.
 What a prat!
 I suppose I should have felt remorse, felt sorry for him, but I just felt revulsion.
+He stumbled towards his front gate as I drove off.

-I was still angry when I got home but once I’d got ready for bed my mood changed and without any warning I was crying like a baby.
+I was still angry when I got home but once I’d got ready for bed my mood changed and without any warning I burst into tears.
 What for I didn’t know.
 I knew I’d been brutal at the end but what choice did I have?
 Was there a less cruel way of ending a relationship?
 Fortunately I fell asleep easily.